-ECMWF’s Integrated Forecasting System developing into a more complete Earth system model has created an opportunity to analyse and predict other aspects of the natural environment than purely the weather.
+The development of ECMWF's Integrated Forecasting System into a more complete Earth system model has created an opportunity to analyse and predict other aspects of the natural environment than purely the weather.

-Using its weather modelling and observational framework, ECMWF helps deliver the EU-funded Copernicus programme and offers high-quality information on climate change, atmospheric composition and flooding to its users in Europe and worldwide.
+Using its weather modelling and observational framework, ECMWF helps deliver the EU-funded Copernicus programme and offers high-quality information on climate change, atmospheric composition, flooding and fire danger to its users in Europe and worldwide.

 The European Earth Observation and Monitoring Programme

 What is Copernicus?

 Copernicus is the European Union (EU) flagship programme for monitoring the Earth’s environment using satellite and in-situ observations.
 After some years of research and development, a budget for the operational phase of Copernicus has been agreed on by the EU until 2020.